dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/asynchronous-fsharp-workflows-in-nancyfx.md

   }
   |&gt; Async.RunSynchronously</code></pre>

-While this might be required sometimes it is not the common use case.
-If you want to run the async workflow in a non-blocking fashion in NancyFx then you have to execute it with `Async.StartAsTask`:
+While this works it is probably not the solution you were hoping for.
+If you want to run the async workflow in a non-blocking fashion in NancyFx then you can pipe it to `Async.StartAsTask` which runs it asynchronously and returns a completed task:

 <pre><code>do this.Get.["/foo", true] &lt;- fun ctx ct -&gt;
   async {